 In 2012, a new initiative, Girly Girls was designed to help tween and teen girls develop self-confidence, learn how to protect themselves from violence, make responsible decisions with their sexual development, and other discussions that will help them grow to be mature, thoughtful, confident Christian young women.

-New Life Community Outreach is the not-for-profit organization of New Life United Methodist Church that serves as steward of our outreach ministries.
+New Life Community Outreach is the not-for-profit organization.
 Its mission is: “We serve our neighbors and strengthen our community by providing physical, emotional and spiritual care for all adults, children and families in need.”
 The Board includes members and neighbors of New Life, and representatives from 4 partner churches.
 The Board also is seeking ways for us to partner with other ministries, agencies and community organizations in our neighborhood which can further strengthen and even expand our ministries.